Historical Apoplexy · State Legislative Adaptations · Indiana

 security.

-(3) The Commission shall leverage Indiana's
+(3) The Commission shall use Indiana's

-transportation infrastructure -- the Crossroads
+transportation infrastructure, the Crossroads

-distribution network -- for efficient logistics.
+distribution network, for efficient logistics.

 15-12-2-5.
 Fresco Resource Library integration.